-Knightscope, Inc., founded in 2013 and based in Mountain View, California, is a leader in the development of autonomous security capabilities on target to disrupt the $500 billion security industry.
+Knightscope, Inc. (NASDAQ: KSCP), founded in 2013 and based in Mountain View, California, is a leader in the development of autonomous security capabilities targeting to disrupt the $500 billion security industry.
 Knightscope’s technology uniquely combines self-driving technology, robotics, artificial intelligence and electric vehicles.

 Knightscope designs and builds Autonomous Security Robots (ASRs) that provide 24/7/365 security to the places you live, work, visit and study.
 The company’s client list covers public institutions and commercial business operations, including multiple Fortune 1000 companies to date.
 These ASRs have been proven to enhance safety at hospitals, logistics facilities, manufacturing plants, schools and corporations.
-ASRs act as highly cost-effective complementary systems to traditional security and law enforcement officials, providing an additional advantage by continuing to offer uninterrupted patrolling capabilities across the country, despite the pandemic (note: robots are immune).
+ASRs act as highly cost-effective complementary systems to traditional security and law enforcement officials, providing an additional advantage by continuing to offer uninterrupted patrolling capabilities across the country.

 The company has achieved several milestones since its creation in 2013, including: